Eli, Caroline, Ada, Katie, Sam, Lavilla, and Katie Ann

 (1st and 2nd Generations of Gingeriches Currently Weaving Baskets)

 Jacob Gingerich was born near Essex, Tennessee.
 While Jacob was a boy, his family moved from Tennessee to an Amish community near Kidron, Ohio.
 The Gingerich family was involved in farming while they lived in Ohio.
-Jacob’s wife was born and raised in the Kidron, Ohio area and that is where she and Jacob met and were married.
-Both Jacob and his wife were aware of other families sustaining themselves through weaving baskets but, with several other Amish families involved in the craft around their Ohio community, the opportunity to practice the art of weaving baskets was not practical.
-In 1999, Jacob’s twin brother urged Jacob and his wife to move to our Amish community located here on the border between Iowa and Missouri.
+Jacob’s wife, Savilla, was born and raised in the Kidron, Ohio area and that is where she and Jacob met and were married.
+Both Jacob and Savilla were aware of other families sustaining themselves through weaving baskets but, with several other Amish families involved in the craft around their Ohio community, the opportunity to practice the art of weaving baskets was not practical.
+In 1999, Jacob’s twin brother urged Jacob and Savilla to move to our Amish community located here on the border between Iowa and Missouri.
 Jacob’s brother told Jacob about the other basket weaving families that had already relocated to our community and were weaving baskets.
 The Gingerich family felt the calling to move to our community to take up the craft.
-With the help and support of other families in the community, they started their own family’s tradition of weaving baskets which they are passing down to their children and soon to their grandchildren.
+With the help and support of other families in the community, the Gineriches have become masterful basket artisans and started their family tradition of weaving baskets which they are passing down to their children and soon to their grandchildren.